 Student support during the Coronavirus Pandemic

-We are tremendously proud of how our students have adapted to the situation caused by the COVID-19 pandemic and reiterate that the safety and wellbeing remains a top priority for everyone at St. Olave’s Grammar School.
+We are tremendously proud of how our students have adapted to the situation caused by the COVID-19 pandemic and reiterate that safety and wellbeing remains a top priority for everyone at St. Olave’s Grammar School.

-Should students need to self isolate, they are reminded that their Form tutors and the pastoral team are still able to provide pastoral support to students who are both in school or working remotely and should be their first point of contact for non-subject specific concerns.
-Contact details are available via the link below - Please remember to include your full name and form group to ensure the message reaches the intended recipient.
+Students are reminded that their Form tutors and the pastoral team are still able to provide pastoral support to students who are both in school or working remotely and should be their first point of contact for non-subject specific concerns.
+Contact details are available via the links below - Please remember to include your full name and form group to ensure the message reaches the intended recipient.

 In addition to the pastoral support structures common to all year groups (of Form Tutor, Head of Year and Assistant Headteacher), the School has other avenues of pastoral support.
 The School's Chaplain, School Counsellor, and Safeguarding Team can offer additional support and advice for students facing a range of difficulties.